 Supplements for fibromyalgia

-One of the main causes of fibromyalgia are the IL-6 and an increase in free radicals.
+One of the main causes of fibromyalgia is IL-6 and an increase in free radicals.
 Plant sterols have been shown to decrease IL-6 by approximately 25%.
 Celt Naturals Immuno-Care® contains natural plant sterols and an important antioxidant in the form of grape seed extract, which is capable of reducing free radicals that contribute to the development of muscle pain and fatigue disorders in people living with fibromyalgia.
+Read full review about Immuno Care product here.

 Living with fibromyalgia pain